BlazorExtensions/Canvas/README.md

 ### WebGL

-On your component C# code (regardless if inline on .razor or in a .cs file), from a `BECanvasComponent` reference, create a `WebGLContext`, and then use the context methods to draw on the canvas:
+In your component C# code (regardless if inline on .razor or in a .cs file), add a `BECanvasComponent` reference which matches the `ref` you set on your `BECanvas`.

+Create a `WebGLContext`, and then use the context methods to draw on the canvas:

 ```c#
 private WebGLContext _context;